nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **:information_source: Listed in this section are all the features and commands related to managing groups that students can be assigned to in CSBook.
-Groups allow you to put students that match some similar criteria into the same category for easier lookup and management.**<br>
+Groups allow you to put students that match some similar criteria into the same category for easier lookup and management of students.**<br>

 **:bulb: You may use groups in any way that best suits your needs!
 You may split students by module/tutorial group if you're teaching more than one module/class.
-You may also split students within the same class into students who require little help vs those who need extra help.**
+You may also split students within the same class into students who require little help vs those who need extra help to assist you in distributing your attention to these different groups of students.**

-#### View details of a group
+#### Viewing details of a group
 Finds and displays details about a group, including the group description, number of students and some details about each student in the group .